 Like many sustainability issues, the fashion industry encompasses a complex web of factors including human rights, body image, affordability, supply chains and materials.
 That means for sustainable fashion to be successful, both consumers and companies alike must rethink the world of fashion.

-For a more in-depth look, read our original blog on sustainable and ethical fashion, or watch our video on the topic below.
+For a more in-depth look, read our guide on sustainable and ethical fashion, or watch our video on the topic below.